Quantum percolation and transition point of a directed discrete-time quantum walk

-Let us now consider lattice structures in which some of the edges connecting the vertices are missing.
+{\bf Directed discrete-time quantum walk on a lattice with missing edges~:~} Let us now consider lattice structures in which some of the edges connecting the vertices are missing.
 For the evolution along the $x$ direction, for which the basis states are $|\downarrow \rangle$ and $|\uparrow \rangle$, the coin operation will be $C_{\theta}$\,[Eq.\,(\ref{eq:1})] and the shift operator has to be defined according to the number of edges at each vertex.
 If both edges in the $x$-direction are present we have

 where $x^{\prime}$ is $(x+1)$ and $(x-1)$, whereas the absence of even one of the edges requires

 Alternatively, this shift operator can be written using a different self-looping edge for both basis states.
 The operator corresponding to each step along the $x$ direction is then given by